-Group decision-making has two linked processes.
+Group decision-making has two linked processes:

-A discussion process may have a facilitator, agenda, some reports and proposals.
-Members may ask some questions and suggest some changes for each proposal.

-A decision process asks all members which proposals have enough support to be winners.2
+- 1) A discussion process might have a facilitator, an agenda, some reports and proposals.
+Each participant may ask to add or alter proposals.
+This process might close key options before the decision process. page 33 - 2) A decision process asks the members concerned, "Which proposals have enough support to be winners?"2